Rue des Saussaies (film)

 Rue des Saussaies is a 1951 French crime drama film directed by Ralph Habib and starring Anne Vernon, Maurice Régamey and Aimé Clariond.
-It takes its name from the Rue des Saussaies, a Paris street.
+It takes its name from the Rue des Saussaies, a street in the 8th arrondissement of Paris.
 The film's sets were designed by the art director Paul Bertrand.

 Synopsis

 After her brother is murdered by a gangster posing as a respectable citizen, a nightclub singer recruits the assistance of a police detective to help bring him and his associates to justice.